oddlama/gentoo-install/README.md

 you will be given a proper message of what went wrong.
 Inside the chroot, most commands will be executed in a checked loop, and allow you to interactively fix problems with a shell, to retry, or to skip the command.

+#### Q: I get errors after partitioning about blkid not being able to find a UUID

+**A:** Use `wipefs -a <DEVICE>` on your partitions or fully wipe the disk before use.
+The new partitions probably align with previously existing partitions that had filesystems on them.
+Some filesystems signatures like those of ZFS can coexist with other signatures and may cause blkid to find ambiguous information.

 ## References